Serg1oA/rose-dashboard/README.md

 # rose-dashboard
-This project aims to create a simple dashboard using mainly Grid in CSS.
+This project aims to create a simple dashboard using mainly the CSS grid layout.